Thomas Morton (colonist): Banishment by the Puritans

 Morton's group performed a second Mayday ritual in 1628 by erecting an 80 ft Maypole topped with deer antlers around which he and his followers caroused drunkenly.
 The Plymouth militia under Myles Standish took the town the following June with little resistance, chopped down the Maypole, and arrested Morton for supplying guns to the Indians.
-He was put in stocks in Plymouth, given a trial, and finally marooned on the deserted Isles of Shoals off the coast of New Hampshire until an English ship could take him home.
+He was given a trial in Plymouth, then marooned on the deserted Isles of Shoals off the coast of New Hampshire until an English ship could take him home.
 The Merrymount community survived without Morton for another year, but was renamed Mount Dagon by the Puritans, after the sea god of the Philistines.

 "New English Canaan"

-In 1637, Morton published his three-volume New English Canaan, a denunciation of Puritan government in the colonies and their policy of building forts to guard themselves against Indian attack.
+In 1637, Morton published his three-volume c, a denunciation of Puritan government in the colonies and their policy of building forts to guard themselves against Indian attack.
 He described the Indians as a far nobler culture and a new Canaan under attack from the "New Israel" of the Puritans.